 During the academic year, the Library is closed for Chapel services (Tuesday, 11-12).

 The Library is closed on Sundays.

-Library doors may be locked 10 minutes prior to closing.
+Library doors are locked and printer-copiers turned off 10 minutes prior to closing.

 Although we make every effort to make sure the posted hours are accurate, please call to confirm.

 The Library at Wesley Theological Seminary welcomes all members of the Wesley community in their research and studies.
 Library users are subject to all Library rules and regulations, which are in place to maintain a comfortable environment for everyone.

 Library resources are governed by the Seminary’s Covenant of Professional Ethics and Behavior, including the Covenant of Stewardship, which addresses financial accountability and use of Seminary property.
 All Library users (including visitors) are subject to Library regulations.

 Fees and Fines.
 Library privileges may be discontinued if financial obligations to the library are not paid. (see below)

 Conversation.
 Please maintain your conversation at a low to moderate level in the Learning Commons (the first floor) to be mindful of other patrons.
 The Basement and Second Floor are designated Quiet Zones.

 Mobile Devices.
 Do not use your mobile device for voice conversations anywhere in the Library.
 Turn them to silent or vibrate alert, and use them for data (or SMS) services only.